Master of Science in Physician Assistant Studies (M.S.P.A.S.)

 All PA students are required to have a federal background check prior to starting the program.
-All Physician Assistant students must be fingerprinted for FBI Background Clearance, at the student's expense, prior to the first day of classes.
+All Physician Assistant students must be fingerprinted for FBI Background Clearance prior to the first day of classes.
 This Federal Criminal History Record Check (FCHR) must be completed annually at an approved Cogent site.

-Students must complete and submit, at the student's expense, a Pennsylvania Child Abuse History Clearance Form prior to starting the program.
+Students must complete and submit a Pennsylvania Child Abuse History Clearance Form prior to starting the program.
 The program will supply the student with this form which must be filed and cleared with the Childline and Abuse Registry, Department of Public Welfare, in Harrisburg, Pennsylvania.

 Students are required to have a PA state background check to be completed by the Program.
-Social Security numbers and the student’s payment for this background check must be submitted to the Program Coordinator in the main PA Program Office prior to the start of rotations.
+Social Security numbers for this background check must be submitted to the Program Coordinator in the main PA Program Office prior to the start of rotations.

 - King’s College Physician Assistant Drug and Alcohol Policy